autoplot/installers/javapackager/windows/README.md

   available with the "Tools for Visual Studio 2019" download available from https://visualstudio.microsoft.com/downloads/

-To build a `*.exe` installer that does not write to the registry hive HKLM, and thus does not require Administrator rights issue the following commands.
+To build an `*.exe` installer that does not write to the registry hive HKLM, and thus does not require Administrator rights issue the following commands.

 ```batchfile